coloursofnoise/Resources/GhostNet.md

 ### Note:
-This document is a copy of Coolstorm#0154 from the previous #modding_readme channel on Discord.
+This document is a copy of Coolstorm#0154's message from the previous #modding_readme channel on Discord.

 ---